Manage audit log retention policies

-As previously stated, audit records for operations in Azure Active Directory, Exchange Online, SharePoint Online, and OneDrive for Business, are retained for one year by default.
+Audit records for operations in Microsoft Entra ID, Exchange Online, SharePoint Online, and OneDrive for Business, are retained for one year by default.
 The following table lists all the record types (for each of these services) included in the default audit log retention policy.
 This means that audit logs for any operation with this record type are retained for one year unless a custom audit log retention policy takes precedence for a specific record type, operation, or user.
 The Enum value (which is displayed as the value for the RecordType property in an audit record) for each record type is shown in parentheses.

 |AzureActiveDirectory||Exchange||SharePoint or OneDrive|